 Post-College Career Advice for the Class of 2020

 Congratulations on earning your bachelor’s degree!
 Your hard work and persistence propelled you to this milestone and prepared you well for your next step.
 Unfortunately, for so many recent bachelor’s graduates, that next step may have been significantly affected by the emergence of the pandemic.
-An April survey found that 3 in 4 graduating students had their post-grad work or internship plans cancelled or shifted to remote work because of COVID-19.
+A recent survey found that 3 in 4 graduating students had their post-grad work or internship plans cancelled or shifted to remote work because of COVID-19.
 In these challenging times, what’s the best post-college career advice for the class of 2020?

 Historically, many college students who graduated into a recession have had to settle for lower paying jobs at less prestigious companies than people who graduated even just a year earlier.
 And the truth is, how you start your career can have a lasting impact on your long-term career trajectory.
 Research on graduates of the last recession shows that the impact of graduating into an economic downturn—including higher unemployment, lower pay, and worse job prospects—can linger for as long as 10 or 15 years.